 This VSWR calculator also enables you to find VSWR if the value of mismatch loss is known.

 Extending on this topic, an alternating current (AC) circuit would have different types of power associated with it, which are related to each other by the power factor.
+What better way to explore what power factor is than to check out our power factor calculator? 🙂

 What is reflection coefficient?